-Wine goes with pretty much any occasion, be it a birthday, an anniversary, a celebration or even just a quiet night at home.
+Wine goes with pretty much any occasion, be it Thanksgiving, an anniversary, Christmas or even just a quiet night at home.
 Choosing the right wine for the right occasion may be an art, but choosing the best electric wine opener is a matter of knowing what makes the most efficient wine opener.
 The wrong type of wine opener can leave you with a cork that’s in shreds and, in the worst case scenario, even pieces of that cork floating up in your wine.

 One of the ways you can determine what electric wine opener will work best for you is to peruse some of the electric wine opener reviews.
 However, that is not the only way you can determine what would suit you best.
 There are plenty of wine openers available in the market, both electric wine openers and manual ones.